 7. Stretch Your Hair

 We all know that the majority of Africans have type 4 hair.
 This means that our strands love showing each other love by coiling up into themselves in single strand knots.
-Knots require time and patience to seperate, but sometimes they are too tightly knotted that you have to cut them out.
-Combing hair that has knots in it will cause the hair to break off for the comb to get through.
+Knots require time and patience to separate, but sometimes they are too tightly knotted that you have to cut them out.
+Combing hair that has knots in it will cause the hair to break off and will weaken your hair strands.

 Braid outs, twist outs and African threading are great ways to stretch your hair without the use of heat.